klynch416/CapelinNLFPM/README.md

 `Analysis/` - Folder housing Rscripts used to set up and run models for different geartypes (Campelen, Engel) and seasons (fall, spring)

+* `FullStomach_process.R` - R script for converting 'full' stomach content data into 'called' stomach data format (i.e., determine two top prey species by weight) that is used in all analyses

 * `Campelen/`
     + `Fall/`
       - `FallCamp-SetUp.R` - R script for loading fall Campelen data for modelling
       - `FallCamp-Base.R` - R script for running fall Campelen data with the Base NLFPM
       - `FallCamp-Length.R` - R script for running fall Campelen data with the Length NLFPM (ontogentic effect)
-      - `FallCamp-monoTemp.R` - R script for running fall Campelen data with the monoTemp NLFPM (temperature effect)
+      - `FallCamp-monoTemp.R` - R script for running fall Campelen data with the monoTemp NLFPM (monotonic temperature effect)
-      - `FallCamp-monoTempLength.R` - R script for running fall Campelen data with the monoTempLength NLFPM (temperature and ontogentic effect)
+      - `FallCamp-monoTempLength.R` - R script for running fall Campelen data with the monoTempLength NLFPM (monotonic temperature and ontogentic effect)
       - `FallCamp-Temp.R` - R script for running fall Campelen data with the Temp NLFPM (temperature effect)
       - `FallCamp-TempLength.R` - R script for running fall Campelen data with the TempLength NLFPM (temperature and ontogentic effect)
     + `Spring/`